celestiaorg/docs/README.md

 ## Directory Structure

-- /tutorials: Step-by-step instructions to help users build their own rollups with Celestia.
-- /reference: Technical reference materials, such as configuration options and details about the Celestia stack.
+- /learn: A category for learning about Celestia.
+- /developers: A category with tutorials and guides for deploying rollups and interacting with Celestia nodes.
+- /nodes: Technical reference materials for all node types.
 <!-- * /guides [WIP]: In-depth articles that cover specific topics in detail. -->
+- /community: A category for the Celestia community.
 - /public: Images, diagrams, and other media files used in the documentation.

 ## Feedback & Suggestions